ebunders/patternator/README.md

 - [x] run! (highlight row)
 - [x] controls: stop/start & rewind Icons with http://fontawesome.io/
 - [x] controls: set the bmp
-- [x] tones selected cells while playing
+- [x] selected cells are creating sound
 - [x] volume: three steps (accent)
 - [ ] keyboard support (space- play/stop, rewind)
 - [ ] controls: stutter: loop on note while pressed, continue at the 'would have been' point after release (so the beat is not broken)